cwtechshiz/nordvpn-steamos-scripts/README.md

 Now that the system configurations are complete, you can safely return to **Gaming Mode**!

-To avoid ever using Desktop Mode or a terminal again, install the companion **[NordVPN Decky Plugin](https://github.com/cwtechshiz/nordvpn-decky)**.
+To avoid ever using Desktop Mode or a terminal to use it, install the companion **[NordVPN Decky Plugin](https://github.com/cwtechshiz/nordvpn-decky)**.
 It adds a beautiful status card inside your `···` overlay where you can select a country, connect/disconnect, and toggle **Meshnet** with a tap.

 ---